metosin/compojure-api/README.md

 and `query-schema-coercion-matcher` for `:string`.
 One can override the defaults using an api-middleware option `:coercion` or using a restructuring key `:coerction`.
 Both expect a function value of type `ring-request->coercion-type->coercion-matcher`.
-This allows one to select the coercion matcher based on request parameters such as used transport, expected return format etc.
+This allows one to select the coercion matcher based on request parameters such as used transport, expected return format etc. See [the tests](https://github.com/metosin/compojure-api/blob/91428f6cdc1872cb23eb5429ed915b7cc1ecc739/test/compojure/api/core_integration_test.clj#L1074-L1180) for examples how to change the coercion.

 All coercion code uses the `ring.swagger.schema/coerce!` internally, which throws managed exceptions when a value can't be coerced.
 The `api-middleware` catches these exceptions and returns the validation error as serializable